HydraMeshnet/developer-portal/api/verifier_api.md

 This endpoint is for verifying the validity of a signature by looking up DID documents and comparing access rights.

-**The verifier does not see any private information contained in the claim, only cryptographical hashes, signatures and other information relevant to validate the cryptography.**
+**The verifier does not see any private information contained in the claim, only cryptographical hashes, signatures and other information relevant to validate the signatures and the timeline of events.**

 ```http
 POST /validate